-2.2 Study selection
+102 2.2 Study selection

-- 102 Studies that examined the relationship between sleep duration and metabolic syndrome were - screened for eligibility, without language restriction.
-The inclusion criteria were: (1) the research was
+Studies that examined the relationship between sleep duration and metabolic syndrome were screened for eligibility, without language restriction.
+The inclusion criteria were: (1) the research was a cohort or a cross-sectional study; (2) the research compared individuals with "unnormal" and "normal" sleep duration on the outcome of metabolic syndrome.
+If one or more articles reported data from one study, the article with the largest sample size and the best design was included.

-- a cohort or a cross-sectional study; (2) the research compared individuals with "unnormal" and - "normal" sleep duration on the outcome of metabolic syndrome.
-If one or more articles reported data - from one study, the article with the largest sample size and the best design was included. - We analyzed cohort studies and cross-sectional studies separately in all analysis due to the following - reasons.
-First, cross-sectional study could not establish a causal relationship, and it only reflected the - association between sleep duration and the prevalence of metabolic syndrome.
-Second, the non- - exposed prevalence of metabolic syndrome was higher than 20% , odds ratios (OR) could not be - 111 regarded as risk ratio $(RR)^{13}$ . - The inclusion of studies was conducted in two stages: (1) screening of the title and abstract and (2) - screening of the full text.
+We analyzed cohort studies and cross-sectional studies separately in all analysis due to the following reasons.
+First, cross-sectional study could not establish a causal relationship, and it only reflected the association between sleep duration and the prevalence of metabolic syndrome.
+Second, the nonexposed prevalence of metabolic syndrome was higher than $20\%^{12}$ , odds ratios (OR) could not be regarded as risk ratio (RR).

+113 The inclusion of studies was conducted in two stages: (1) screening of the title and abstract and (2) 114 screening of the full text.

-2.3 Data extraction
+115 2.3 Data extraction

-- The following characteristics were extracted from each eligible study: author name and publication - 116 year, study type, study location (country and continent), sample size, participants' characteristics (age - 117 range, mean age and sex composition), exposure and outcome assessment (sleep assessment, - metabolic syndrome measures and definition of long or short sleep duration) and main results. - Since definition of sleep duration varies among studies, the three categories of sleep duration (short, - long and normal) was extracted by one of the following two ways.
-For some papers, sleep duration - was already divided into three categories based on cultures and ethnicities.
-For others, in which sleep - duration was divided in to more than three groups, short or long sleep duration was defined as the - shortest or longest group reported in the article.
-With regard to the main results, the adjusted - estimates that reflected the most comprehensive control were extracted. - Data were extracted by two investigators (JNH and HZJ) independently.
-Disagreement in screening - the articles was resolved by discussion between the two investigators.
-Consultation from a third - investigator (QF) was acquired if necessary.
+The following characteristics were extracted from each eligible study: author name and publication year, study type, study location (country and continent), sample size, participants' characteristics (age range, mean age and sex composition), exposure and outcome assessment (sleep assessment, metabolic syndrome measures and definition of long or short sleep duration) and main results.

+120 Since definition of sleep duration varies among studies, the three categories of sleep duration (short,

+121 long and normal) was extracted by one of the following two ways.
+For some papers, sleep duration 122 was already divided into three categories based on cultures and ethnicities.
+For others, in which sleep 123 duration was divided into more than three groups, short or long sleep duration was defined as the 124 shortest or longest group reported in the article.
+With regard to the main results, the adjusted 125 estimates that reflected the most comprehensive control were extracted.

+Data were extracted by two investigators (JNH and HZJ) independently.
+Disagreement in screening the articles was resolved by discussion between the two investigators.
+Consultation from a third investigator (QF) was acquired if necessary.

-2.4 Exposure and outcome measures
+129 2.4 Exposure and outcome measures

-- 129 With regard to the measurements of nocturnal sleep duration, two studies used objective - measurement, while others used interview or questionnaire. - The diagnostic criteria of metabolic syndrome (MetS) varied between studies.
-10 studies used the - 132 Third Report of the National Cholesterol Education Program's Adult Treatment Panel III (NECP - 133 ATP-III); 4 studies used modified NECP ATP-III; 14 studies used the American Heart - 134 Association/National Heart Lung and Blood Institute (AHA-NHLBI); 3 studies used the International - Diabetes Federation (IDF); 5 studies used other criteria.
+130 With regard to the measurements of nocturnal sleep duration, two studies used objective131 measurement, while others used interview or questionnaire.

+132 The diagnostic criteria of metabolic syndrome (MetS) varied between studies.
+10 studies used the 133 Third Report of the National Cholesterol Education Program's Adult Treatment Panel III (NECP 134 ATP-III); 4 studies used modified NECP ATP-III; 14 studies used the American Heart 135 Association/National Heart Lung and Blood Institute (AHA-NHLBI); 3 studies used the International

+136 Diabetes Federation $(IDF)^8$ ; 5 studies used other criteria.

-2.5 Quality appraisal
+138 2.5 Quality appraisal

-- The quality of all studies was evaluated by Newcastle-Ottawa Quality Assessment Scale (NOS). - The total score ranged from 0-9 scores.
-For outcome category and comparability category, all the - studies had similar quality.
-The difference between studies lied in the study design category (Table - 141 S3).
+139 The quality of all studies was evaluated by Newcastle-Ottawa Quality Assessment Scale $(NOS)^{15}$ .

+140 The total score ranged from 0-9 scores.
+For outcome category and comparability category, all the studies had similar quality.
+The difference between studies lied in the study design category (TableS3).

-2.6 Data analysis
+143 2.6 Data analysis